Master of Human Resource Management

 Dr Mayson is Director of Education in the Department of Management.
 She is an associate Fellow in the Monash Education Academy, a Dean’s Teaching Award (2011) winner and she received a Dean’s Commendation for Teaching Excellence in 2009.
 She teaches at both undergraduate and postgraduate level.

-There is constant collaboration and support between the academic staff and the students.
+There is constant collaboration and support between the online tutors and the students.
 My online studies have been challenging but enjoyable.

 Kishore Mitra